DanielBayo/AdventureWork_SQL_Analysis/README.md

 |4	|2011	|April		|$1,538,408.31|
 |3	|2011	|March		|$489,328.58|

-### 9. What is the Month over Month Growth since the beginning of the Business?
+### 10. What is the Month over Month Growth for Internet sales since the beginning of the Business?

 **The query:**